G00411367/data-representation-project/README.md

 This repository contains the project folder for a Flask server API project for the module Data Representation, Winter 2023/2024.

+***
+Objective

 ### The Repository
 ***
 The repository contains the following :
 1. A README file
-2. server.py
+2. server.py        Flask server
-3. productDAO.py
+3. productDAO.py    Data Access Object file that interacts with MySQL database
-4. dbconfif.py
+4. dbconfig.py      Config template for connecting with MySQL
-5. productDB.sql
+5. productDB.sql    MySQL script to create a database and tables
-6. staticpages folder
+6. staticpages      Folder containg the HTML home page and images